Turbomolecular pump: Operating principles

 Most turbomolecular pumps employ multiple stages, each consisting of a quickly rotating rotor blade and stationary stator blade pair.
 The system is an axial compressor that puts energy into the gas, rather than a turbine, which takes energy out of a moving fluid to create rotary power, thus "turbomolecular pump" is a misnomer.
 Gas captured by the upper stages is pushed into the lower stages and successively compressed to the level of the fore-vacuum (backing pump) pressure.

 As the gas molecules enter through the inlet, the rotor, which has a number of angled blades, hits the molecules.
 Thus the mechanical energy of the blades is transferred to the gas molecules.
 With this newly acquired momentum, the gas molecules enter into the gas transfer holes in the stator.
 This leads them to the next stage where they again collide with the rotor surface, and this process is continued, finally leading them outwards through the exhaust.

 Because of the relative motion of rotor and stator, molecules preferentially hit the lower side of the blades.
 Because the blade surface looks down, most of the scattered molecules will leave it downwards.
 The surface is rough, so no reflection will occur.
 A blade needs to be thick and stable enough for high pressure operation and as thin as possible and slightly bent for maximum compression.
 For high compression ratios the throat between adjacent rotor blades (as shown in the image) is pointing as much as possible in the forward direction.
 For high flow rates the blades are at 45° and reach close to the axis.

 Because the compression of each stage is ≈10, each stage closer to the outlet is considerably smaller than the preceding inlet stages.
 This has two consequences.
 The geometric progression tells us that infinite stages could ideally fit into a finite axial length.
 The finite length in this case is the full height of the housing as the bearings, the motor, and controller and some of the coolers can be installed inside on the axis.
-Radially, to grasp as much of the thin gas at the entrance, the inlet-side rotors would ideally have a larger radius, and correspondingly higher centrifugal force; ideal blades would get exponentially thinner towards their tips and carbon fibers should reinforce the aluminium blades.
+Radially, to grasp as much of the thin gas at the entrance, the inlet-side rotors would ideally have a larger radius, and correspondingly higher centrifugal force; ideal blades would get thinner towards their tips.
 However, because the average speed of a blade affects pumping so much this is done by increasing the root diameter rather than the tip diameter where practical.